-NOTE Actual vparstatus output differs from version to version of vPars.
+- Actual vparstatus output differs from version to version of vPars.
 Depending on your version and system, the output shown below may differ.
-The kernel path shown in the vparstatus output is the kernel path set in the vPars database.
+For detailed usage, syntax, and information, see the manpage vparstatus (1M) on your vPars system. - The kernel path shown in the vparstatus output is the kernel path set in the vPars database.
 This may differ from the actual kernel in use.